US STOCKS- Wall St ends lower as Nasdaq rout persists | Business

 Kleintop argued that the jobs news did little to help the progress of stalled talks for a fresh coronavirus stimulus package among sharply divided lawmakers in Washington.
 "It wasn't wonderful enough to get the market excited enough that we don't need any more stimulus.
 On the other hand it wasn't weak enough to bring the two sides in Washington together to extend that stimulus package," he said.

-Wall Street's fear gauge, after hitting a more than 11-week high in late morning trading, was lower in afternoon trading.
-Broadcom Inc gained ground after the Apple Inc supplier forecast fourth-quarter revenue above analysts' estimates.
+Wall Street's fear gauge, after hitting a more than 11-week high in late morning trading, ended the day lower.
+Broadcom Inc gained 3% after the Apple Inc supplier forecast fourth-quarter revenue above analysts' estimates.

+Declining issues outnumbered advancing ones on the NYSE by a 1.53-to-1 ratio; on Nasdaq, a 1.63-to-1 ratio favored decliners.
+The S&P 500 posted no new 52-week highs and 1 new low; the Nasdaq Composite recorded 21 new highs and 88 new lows.

+On U.S. exchanges 11.31 billion shares changed hands compared with the 9.29 billion average for the last 20 sessions.

 ALSO READ